VisualNeuroscience-UH/SystemTools/README.md

 <br>

 ## Environment Setup and Installation

+* We strongly recommend creating a new clean virtual environment with python version 3.9 or higher.
+Then install the packages from the requirements.txt.

+#### Detailed instructions to see the jupyter notebooks

 * Install Python3 (version 3.9 or higher) in your operating system:
   The jupyter notebook files were generated with python 3.10 running on Windows 10 and Ubuntu 22.04, and any python installation working on these environments are viable options.